 Pursuant to Governor Newsom's Executive Order N-35-20 (PDF), and consistent with federal guidance issued by the Centers for Medicare and Medicaid Services (CMS), the Director of the California Department of Public Health (CDPH) may waive any of the licensing and staffing requirements of Chapter 8.5 of Division 2 of the Health and Safety Code (HSC) and accompanying requirements by the California Hospice and Palliative Care Association, as published in the "Standards for Quality Hospice Care 2003" (SQHC).

-CDPH is temporarily waiving specified licensing requirements and suspending regulatory enforcement for the following requirements:
+CDPH is temporarily waiving specified licensing requirements and suspending regulatory enforcement for the following requirements as specified below:

 A hospice that has submitted an application for any of the following may begin providing care prior to obtaining approval and licensure by CDPH:

 - Additional location

 - Change of Service

 Effective the date of issuance of this revised AFL, hospice applicants seeking initial licensure must be licensed and receive approval prior to providing care.